zjianyi/COS484-BAM/architecture.md

+> Current architecture note: this file is an early implementation sketch and
+> includes prototype details that differ from the current BABILong code.
+For the
+> current architecture, training path, saved weights, and ablation knobs, see
+> `ARCHITECTURE_DEEP_DIVE.md`.

 Great — 0.96 F1 on cache placement means the model reliably produces `[CACHE]` at the right locations.
 The SFT is done.
 Now we build the actual BAM cache module.

 Let me lay out exactly what you need to implement, in order.